by Fabienne van Eck

 Today, Ghirass cultural center invited us to give a workshop for more than 60 children from Bethlehem and its surrounding villages and refugee camps.

 I’m always happy to work with this center, which has beautiful activities including an intensive outreach program to motivate parents and children to read, as well as art workshops and dabke (traditional Palestinian dance) classes.
-In cooperation with Ghirass and the Ministry of Education, we gave a music leadership training to 15 kindergarten teachers and five staff members from Ghirass in September.
-After completing the training, I visited different schools and kindergartens in the villages that participate in the outreach program from Ghirass.
+In cooperation with Ghirass and the Ministry of Education, we gave a music leadership training to 15 kindergarten teachers and five staff members from Ghirass.
+After the training, I visited different schools and kindergartens in the villages that participate in the outreach program from Ghirass.

 While half of the wonderful team from Ghirass gave reading workshops in one classroom, I gave music workshops in the other classroom, joined by the other half of the team.
 Hundreds of children from Battir, Wadi Fukin, Husan and Marah Ma’la sang about olives, played in the ‘paper orchestra’ and enjoyed making the sound of rain.

 Samer is the supervisor of Ghirass’ Educational Toys Library, a teacher at the Adult Literacy Program, and one of our trainees.
 Any new activity that Samer learns during our training, she will immediately apply in the next few days in her workshops.
 This means that all the children in Ghirass’ activities, including the outreach villages, will soon know my songs, dances and games.